buildtesters/buildtest/docs/contributing/code_contribution_guide.rst

       18:81     warning  line too long (103 > 80 characters)  (line-length)
       36:81     warning  line too long (107 > 80 characters)  (line-length)

-You **don't** need to specify path to configuration file (i.e `yamllint -c /path/to/.yamllint.yml`) because `.yamllint.yml` is a known file.
+You **don't** need to specify path to configuration file (i.e ``yamllint -c /path/to/.yamllint.yml``) because **.yamllint.yml** is a default configuration file by the linter.
 Please refer to https://yamllint.readthedocs.io/en/stable/configuration.html for more details on configuration options for the linter.

-Please refer to the github workflow https://github.com/buildtesters/buildtest/blob/devel/.github/workflows/style.yml for more details on the style checks.
+The `Style Check <https://github.com/buildtesters/buildtest/blob/devel/.github/workflows/style.yml>`_ workflow is responsible for running the
+`yamllinter` check on the buildtest codebase.
+Please refer to the CI check, when debugging linter errors.

 Shell Check
 ------------